top of page

 Treatment for dementia depends on the underlying cause such as treating high blood pressure, rehab and anticoagulant therapy for stroke victims, addressing any and all metabolic or electrolyte disorders, treating Parkinson’s with specific anti-Parkinson’s medications such as Carbidopa/Levodopa, and treating Lewy Body dementia with Alzheimer’s medications discussed above.
 Alcohol and drug addiction will be treated with medications and rehab therapy, which may cause the dementia to lessen or be cured altogether.

 Simply stated, dementia is an umbrella term that covers many types of symptoms and causes.
-Spread the word!
 Sources: Mindstart.com Healthline.com AARP.org MayoClinic.org

 bottom of page